HonghaoO/sml-project-1/README.md

-To come up the the final prediction result, run the notebooks above, then concatenate the 'out.csv' and 'last 400 out.csv'.
+To come up with the final prediction result, run the notebooks above, then concatenate the 'out.csv' and 'last 400 out.csv'.